What is Social Competitive Analysis?

 - Decide who merits your attention is analyzing sentiment, so you know which topics have the most passionate audience – those are the ones worth your time.

 - Compare social content across platforms – look beyond the platforms you use to see where consumers are interacting with your competitors.

 - For more information, check out our guide to conducting a social media competitive analysis.

 Social Competitive Analysis

-Update: This post was updated in July to expand on the competitive intelligence resources that brands need to be successful.
-Brands know that monitoring competitors and the industry as a whole is a mission critical.
-And there is no doubt that your competitors are...
+Update: This post was updated in October to expand on the competitive intelligence resources that brands need to be successful.
+As every leading brand will tell you - staying on top of what competitors, and the industry as a whole, are doing is critical.
+And it's...

 The popularity of sparkling water over the last few years can be attributed to the rise of health consciousness among consumers, as well as the trendiness, refreshing flavor, and availability of these beverages.
 Due to the decreased sales and consumption of soda in...